 - Login or ssh to your on-premises server using your credentials.
 By default, the following credentials are set

 - Set the adapter’s static IP address by following the steps here.

-- Check whether the static address has been setup for the selected network adapter: ip addrs
+- Check whether the static address has been set up for the selected network adapter:

-To change the IP of the On-Premises server use this simple Linux command:
+However, if you wish to change the IP of the On-Premises server simply use the Linux command:

 sudo vim /etc/network/interfaces